I love this track by AWVFTS.

 "The poem...
 Whatever translation me or my team could make could never do Einar's beautiful words justice, so we decided against translating it.
 But it's about this river close to the farm where Einar grew up.
 As a kid he used to go sit by the river and just listen to the sound.
 Apparently this river is quite well known for how beautiful it sounds...like it's playing music."

-I've never been one to know the correct terms of musical genres, but there is a style of folk/bluegrass that has... a certain darkness to it.. and I absolutely LOVE this.
-Many of Alela's songs have that darkness, especially on her first album 'The Pirate's Gospel.'
+I've never been one to know the correct terms of musical genres, but there is a style of folk/bluegrass that has... a certain darkness to it.. and I just love this.
+In many of Alela's songs I hear that darkness.

 Her playing is so effortless, precise and clean.
 She doesn't rush, nor waste time.
 Her songs always end right on time without any indulgence.
 She is deliberate but also relaxed and authentic.
 For the past decade this woman has never compromised her art.
 You can feel that.
 To me, that is about as cool as it gets.